Skip to Content

 How to Get to Phi Phi Island

-You’ll probably fly in from Bangkok.
+If you’ve just arrived in the country, you’ll probably fly in from Bangkok.
 Domestic flights in Thailand are usually very affordable, with prices starting at less than $20.

 ➤ Check out flights from Bangkok to Phuket and from Bangkok to Krabi.